nebs/NPCricket/README.md

 Cricket is designed to be extensible by relying on "handlers" to process the feedback.
 Any class can become a handler by conforming to the `NPCricketHandler` protocol.
 This way you could for example send the feedback directly to your server via a custom API.

 For your convenience I've included the following handlers:
-- `NPCricketEmailComposerHandler` : This will show the built-in iOS email composer.
+- `NPEmailComposerHandler` : This will show the built-in iOS email composer.
-- `NPCricketMailgunHandler` : This will send the feedback directly via Mailgun.
+- `NPMailgunHandler` : This will send the feedback directly via Mailgun.

 ## Creating Handlers